Developing Relevant, Shareable Content

 - Emotional engagement.
 Personal, human stories that evoke universal emotional responses tend to get shared.
 If it touches people, they will want to share it with friends to “spread the love” and good feelings.

 - Get visual.
 “A picture is worth a thousand words.”
-That old cliché is particularly relevant on social media.
+This old cliché is particularly relevant on social media.
 Photos and videos are better at capturing the attention of viewers who are scrolling furiously through multiple social networks in search of relevant content.

 - Target your audience.
 Create original images and infographics that educate, enlighten, solve a problem, or inspire action.
 Images with short, actionable advice, tips, quotes, and fun facts can weave entertainment and education together for a value-added experience aimed at specific demographics.

 - Be timely.
 Play off of breaking news, or plan ahead for upcoming events and time your content delivery to match.
-The 2013 Super Bowl Oreo tweet is a stellar example of taking advantage of a marketing opportunity in real time.

 - Stay consistent.
 Having a presence on a social network but rarely updating the content may be worse than not being there at all.
 People will tune out if you fail to provide a consistent stream of relevant content.
 You can share at the same time every day so customers look forward to your daily wisdom.
 Or use an app like Buffer to compile content and have it automatically pushed out throughout the day in a random order.